zepingyu0512/sli_rec/README.md

 ## Adaptive User Modeling with Long and Short-Term Preference for Personalized Recommendation
 This code provides an implementation of the SLi-Rec network for sequential recommendation in this paper.
+To see more, please visit https://github.com/microsoft/recommenders/tree/master/reco_utils/recommender/deeprec/models/sequential .

 ## Data Preparation
 ```